Who Is Giorgio Armani?

 The son of a shipping manager, Armani grew up in a small town outside of Milan.
 It was a difficult time in Italian history.
 Giorgio and his two siblings — older brother Sergio and younger sister Rosanna — experienced the hardships of World War II firsthand.
 Some of his friends were killed during Allied bombings.
 "We were poor and life was tough," he explained to Harper's Bazaar.
 "The cinema in Milan was a refuge — a palace of dreams — and the movie stars seemed so glamorous.
 I fell in love with the idealized beauty of Hollywood stars."

 At an early age, Armani developed an interest in anatomy, making "dolls out of mud with a coffee bean hidden inside," explained to the Guardian newspaper.
-His fascination with the human form led to two years of medical study at the University of Piacenza.
-Taking a break from school, Armani had to complete his required military service.
+His fascination with the human form led to two years of medical school.
+Taking a break, Armani had to complete his required military service.
 He soon got his first taste of fashion.
 "I was doing my military service and I had 20 days off on vacation in Milan," he explained to Time magazine.
 Through a friend, he got a job at a department store.
 "I started assisting the photographer, designing the windows and things."

 Despite his great success, Armani remains modest about his efforts.
 "I like the idea of having built this beautiful empire, but I still like to think of myself as the stable boy," he told WWD.
 Several family members work for him in this vast enterprise.
 His sister Rosanna works at Armani as do two of his nieces, Silvana and Roberta.